wilsonify/wilsonify.github.io/content/recipes/BRAISED WINTER CABBAGE AND POTATOES34.md

 about the size of the head of a soup spoon.
 When 40 minutes have gone by, take the cabbage

 out of the oven and turn the wedges over.
-Next, add the potatoes all over those motherfuckers
+Next, add the potatoes all over those mother ers

 and sprinkle in the garlic, rosemary, and .25 tsp salt.
 Stir the potatoes around so that they

 kinda get some of the remaining broth on them, but don’t spend a lot of time on this.
 It’s not

 worth a bunch of trouble.
-Cover that fucker back up and let it bake for 40 more minutes, then
+Cover that  er back up and let it bake for 40 more minutes, then

 take off the foil, and let it go for 10 more minutes.